 If your dropshipping store is not the best it could be, maybe it’s time to look to others for inspiration.
 In this post, we’re going to look closely at the best dropshipping stores around so we could take a leaf out of their book.

 Other dropshipping stores are great templates for what you want your store to be.
 You can find inspiration for design, products, pricing, or marketing.
 Of course, you can’t just copy everything because you have to do things your way and establish your store’s uniqueness.

 First, we have to understand what dropshipping is and why people go into this business.
 If you already know all the ins and outs of dropshipping, you can skip ahead to the first store example.

 If not, then I’ll outline the process here for you:

-- You open up an online store filled with your products.
+- You open up an online store using Shopify filled with your products you source using a company like Spocket.
 However, you don’t have these products on hand.
 That’s where a supplier comes in.